Skip to main content

 When editing existing users

-1. Click Settings & Tools (gear icon) in the top menu, and select Users.
+1. Hover over Global Settings (gear icon) in the left menu, and select User Management.

 2. In the table, select a user to edit their permissions.

-4. Select the Save button to close the modal and save your changes.
+4. Select Save to save your changes and close the menu.

 When creating new users

 Note: New user invitations are valid for seven days, but they may expire sooner.
-If a user's invitation expires before they log in, contact your Advertising Engineer for a resent invite.
+If a user's invitation expires before they log in, contact your Advertising Engineer to resend the invite.

 Additional user permissions

-When editing an existing user or adding a new user, you can set additional permissions preferences by checking the corresponding boxes in the Edit User modal:
+When editing an existing user or adding a new user, you can set additional permissions by checking the corresponding boxes in the Edit User menu:

 • User disabled.
 The user won't be able to log in to Fluency.

 • Read only.
 The user can view Fluency but not make any edits in the platform.
-For example: You might make your Sales team read-only so they have access to proposals for upsells.
+Example: You might make your Sales team read-only so they can view proposals for upsells but not make any changes in the platform.

 • Restricted Blueprint editing.
 The user can only edit Blueprints they created.